-User Notes: In this region, this indicator is applicable primarily to interdunal swales along the Great Lakes and Atlantic coast.
-Mucky peat (hemic soil material) and peat (fibric soil material) have at least 12 to 18 percent organic carbon.
+User Notes: Mucky peat (hemic soil material) and peat (fibric soil material) have a minimum organic carbon content of 12 to 18 percent, depending on the content of clay.
 Organic soil material is called peat if virtually all of the plant remains are sufficiently intact to permit identification of plant remains.
-Mucky peat is an intermediate stage of decomposition between peat and highly decomposed muck.
+Mucky peat is at an intermediate stage of decomposition between peat and highly decomposed muck.
+To ascertain if mucky peat and/or peat are present, determine the percentage of rubbed fibers.
 See the glossary of Field Indicators of Hydric Soils in the United States (USDA Natural Resources Conservation Service 2010) for definitions.
 See the Concepts section of the Regional Supplement for field methods to identify organic soil materials.

 BBNEP Note: Look for a second confirmation of wetland hydrology, as listed on the DEP Form, when using this indicator.
-Additional indicators of hydrology are found in the Regional Supplement.
+Additional indicators of hydrology are found in the ACOE Regional Supplement.